tuist/Noora/README.md

 )
 ```

 Then you can start using Noora.
-The interface is simple and intuitive.
-You need to create an instance of `Noora`, and every component available is represented as a function in the `Noora` instance.
+You need to create an instance of `Noora` first, and then every component available is represented as a function in the `Noora` instance.

 ```swift
 Noora().yesOrNoChoicePrompt(